 Once the skin has been wounded, the tissue quickly begins to repair itself.
 The skin is an important barrier to infection and disease, and also serves as the barrier to protect our internal systems and organs from the outside world.
 For this reason, our body’s largest organ, the skin, must remain intact.
 Growth factors respond to the area of injury, and collagen fibers work to cover it almost immediately.
-Rather than forming a regular pattern, scars feature collagen growth that forms in a single direction.
+Rather than forming a normal random-like collagen pattern, scars feature collagen growth that forms in a single, parallel direction.
 While this method is effective in restoring the skin, it can result in some aesthetic irregularities.

 Scar tissue may appear as a discolored, raised mark or can extend below the normal skin level, forming a pitted appearance.
 Most scars first appear as dark blemishes and often fade into noticeably lighter areas of the skin.
 Unfortunately, they will almost never return to the uniform color of the surrounding skin.
 Other scars may remain dark in color, fading only minimally.
 In some cases, scars may not be discolored, but form depressions in the skin that are highlighted by shadows, drawing attention to the scars.

 Different types of scars require specific approaches to treat their unique features.

 Keloid and hypertrophic scars form when an excess amount of collagen continues to form in the area of an injury.
 Keloid scars are defined by their size, as they are known for expanding beyond the boundaries of the wound.
 They can be addressed through steroid injections and laser treatments, or a combination of the two.
 Patients may be advised to place compression bandages over keloid scars and massage the tissue for the best outcome.